Skip to content

 // 第二个模板参数(大小)从花括号初始化列表的长度推导

-This works in C++17 and is especially convenient—no need to manually count the number of elements.
+This works in C++17 and is particularly convenient—no need to manually count the number of elements.

 std::pairstd::pair p(1, 2.0)pair<int, double>✓ Supported